 This program introduces many changes that were asked for by our partner agencies.
-Notably, all have been included in the Strategic Plan, and from the mission statement itself, new ARES Guidelines were created, which appear in this document
+Notably, all have been included in the Strategic Plan, and from the mission statement itself, new ARES Guidelines were created, which appear in this document.
+This Plan will continue to evolve.
+Changes in technology and local needs will require updates and revisions to accommodate our served partner agencies.
+ARRL Headquarters staff will conduct an annual review of this Plan to assure its continued relevance.

-A deficiency in record-keeping and reporting has been filled by a new software program called ARES Connect, which allows each Emergency Coordinator to maintain his or her records and member database in an easily downloadable and secure format.
+A gap in record-keeping and reporting has been filled by a new software program called ARES Connect, which allows each Emergency Coordinator to maintain his or her records and member database in an easily downloadable and secure format.

-Our formerly inconsistent training is now organized into a consistent and achievable format.
+Formerly inconsistent training requirements are now organized into a consistent and achievable format.
 This is a first step towards our long-term goal of being recognized by our served partner agencies as the "gold standard" of volunteer communications support based upon ARES unique Expertise, Capability and Capacity as those attributes are described below.

-ARES[®] Mission Statement
+ARES® Mission Statement